This Orecchiette with Shrimp in a Vodka Sauce cooks up quickly for a satisfying, utterly delicious 30 minute meal!

 Orecchiette with Shrimp in a Vodka Sauce

-- 1 pound large raw shrimp peeled, de-veined
+- 1 pound large raw shrimp, peeled and de-veined

 - olive oil